 Besides being very flavourful and tasty, this dish is healthy and super cheap with plenty of leftovers.

-- 1 cup or so of mixed vegies – whatever you have on hand ie. cauliflower, zucchini, carrot, beans, capsicum, peas, potato etc.
+1 cup or so of mixed veggies – whatever you have on hand ie. cauliflower, zucchini, carrot, beans, capsicum, peas, potato etc.

-- Juice from 1/2 lime or lemon or a splash of vinegar
+Juice of 1/2 lime or lemon or a splash of vinegar

 - In a large saucepan sauté onions in oil until translucent.